William S. Burroughs in New York

 Allen Ginsberg and Jack Kerouac visited him in 1957, and helped Burroughs type, edit, and arrange pieces of his Interzone writings into a book-size collection that would become Naked Lunch.
 Several later books, including one titled Interzone plus the trilogy The Soft Machine (1961), The Ticket That Exploded (1962), and Nova Express (1963), were formed largely by selecting and rearranging pieces of this collection.

-Some excerpts of Naked Lunch were published in literary journals, many of which ran into trouble for sending obscene material through the United States Mail.
+Some excerpts of Naked Lunch were published in literary journals, many of which immediately ran into trouble for sending obscene material through the U.S. mail.

 Finally it was published as a book in 1959.
 Once it was published in the U.S., it was prosecuted as being obscene first in Massachusetts and then in other states.
 The Massachusetts Supreme Judicial Court declared it "not obscene" in 1966, and it is the last case of an obscenity trial against a work of text-only literature in the United States.